sparkon7/circuitpython-curriculum/cpy-2/readme.md

 There are two main ways to execute CircuitPython on a microcontroller
 ### Via the REPL
 The REPL is Python's read-evaluate-print-loop, which allows you to enter individual lines of code and have them run immediately.
-To access the REPL, you must first make a serial connection to the device.
-"Serial" is a protocol (computer language) that devices use to communicate over USB cables.
+To access the REPL, you must first make a serial/usb connection to the device.
 Once you have plugged in your device, you can use a serial communcation tool such as `tio`, or the serial extension on VSCode, to access the device's serial console.
-Once connected, you can press any button to access the REPL.
+From there, you can press any button to access the REPL.
 You should see a line of text like
 ```
 Adafruit CircuitPython 8.0.0-beta.4 on 2022-10-30; Adafruit CircuitPlayground Express with displayio with samd21g18